 The Company has been dependent, and expects that during the current fiscal year it will continue to be dependent, on a relatively small number of customers for a large percentage of its revenue.
-For the nine months ended September 30, 2023, the Company's top 10 customers made up 55% of the Company's revenues (nine months ended September 30, 2022 - 59%).
-If one or more of the Company's end-users discontinues its relationship with the Company for any reason or reduces or postpones current or expected purchases of the Company's products or services, the Company's business, results of operations and financial condition could be materially adversely affected.
+For the year ended December 31, 2023, the Company's top 10 customers made up 53% of the Company's revenues (2022 55%).
+If one or more of the Company's end-users discontinues its relationship with the Company for any reason, or reduces or postpones current or expected purchases of the Company's products or services, the Company's business, results of operations and financial condition could be materially adversely affected.